Sandie Okoro, OBE

 Sandie is preeminent lawyer, having served as General Counsel and Senior Vice President, and Vice President for Compliance, at the World Bank Group.
 Prior to joining the World Bank, Sandie was General Counsel for HSBC Global Asset Management and Global General Counsel at Barings.

-Sandie was appointed inaugural Chair of the UK-based charity Women of the World Foundation in June 2021, and is a Governor of the Royal Shakespeare Company, and has previously been a council member of the human rights organization JUSTICE, Ambassador for the Law Society’s Diversity Access Scheme and she sat on the Equality Standards Panel of the Premier League.
+Sandie was appointed inaugural Chair of the UK-based charity Women of the World Foundation in June 2021, she received an honorary lifetime Emeritus membership of the Law Societies’ Compact and Forum for Sustainable Development Goal 16 in June 2022, and she is a Governor of the Royal Shakespeare Company.
+Sandie has previously been a council member of the human rights organization JUSTICE, Ambassador for the Law Society’s Diversity Access Scheme and she sat on the Equality Standards Panel of the Premier League.